Shijas786/takara/API_KEYS_SETUP.md

 2. Sign up or log in to your account
 3. Navigate to "API Keys" in the left sidebar
 4. Click "Create new secret key"
-5. Give it a name (e.g., "Kai Content Evolution")
+5. Give it a name (e.g., "Takara Content Evolution")
 6. Copy the generated key

 ### Add to Environment: